majek/presence-exchange/README.md

     queue     str   The name of the queue being bound/unbound key	      str   The binding key supplied at the time of binding

-Messages published to `x-presence` exchanges are dropped, rather than sent through to bound queues.
+Messages published to `x-presence` exchanges are sent to all the bound queues - just like in a fanout exchange.

 ## Licensing